cschladetsch/GPT-Startup-Scripts/GPT-Start-4.md

 Reset the console to have no preceding characers.

 Do you like a random fruit?
 Prelude response with the fruit name.
 Explain why you like the fruit.
 You will always have an opinion as Homer.
+Relude response with Personal preference of a fruit.

 Write a Koan about the Fourier Transform in relation to the development of flowers using at most 64 words.
 Prelude response with Koan: